 They also drew MPs attention to local council hesitancy in allowing fairs and circuses to open and their requirement for Covid mitigations to be continued.

-The 5% rate was put in place as part of the entertainment provision, to support hospitality and leisure businesses severely affected by the coronavirus pandemic and social distancing measures.
+The 5% rate of VAT on ticket & food sales was put in place as part of the entertainment provision, to support hospitality and leisure businesses severely affected by the coronavirus pandemic and social distancing measures.

 In his letter, Sir David asked the Chancellor to retain the reduced rate “so